Microsoft 365 Clutter: What you need to know

-So far (based on beta activity), Office 365 Clutter moves one million emails and saves the user 82 minutes per month, so all in all, this is an awesome development!
+So far (based on beta activity), Microsoft 365 Clutter moves one million emails and saves the user 82 minutes per month, so all in all, this is an awesome development!
 From an email marketing standpoint, understandably there are some concerns (well, one mainly) associated with this function ….

-Clearly the question on every email marketer’s lips is how the Office 365 Clutter feature affects the all important view rates.
+Clearly the question on every email marketer’s lips is how the Microsoft 365 Clutter feature affects the all important view rates.
 As with the introduction of the Gmail tabs, there is some concern about how this may damage the ability to reach contacts.

 Fear not!
 In our data analysis of open rates for Gmail contacts, we saw only a minimal decrease in open rates.
 These results are also consistent with other studies.
-This is particularly encouraging when the Office 365 Clutter intelligence and reporting should have even less of an effect on your views.
+This is particularly encouraging when the Microsoft 365 Clutter intelligence and reporting should have even less of an effect on your views.

 Two factors that will minimize Clutter’s affect on view rates